Compression

 Compressor efficiency

 As there currently is no stream-compression in GRPC, the server compresses each message transferred to the client separately.
 The smaller this message is, the less efficient the compression can be.
-For this reason it is important (during the catchup phase, where you expect a lot of messages) to allow the server to bundle messages into a batch that it will compress and send as one message.
+For this reason it is important (during the catchup phase, where you expect a lot of messages) to allow the server to bundle facts into a batch that it will compress and send as one message.
+The default maximum message size is 3.5MB, but it can be configured up to 32MB.

-In the follow phase, this setting has no meaning, as you don’t want to wait for your batch to fill up before you receive the latest publications from the server.
+In the follow phase, this setting is not important, as you don’t want to wait for your batch to fill up before you receive the latest publications from the server.
 Latency is more important than compression efficiency in that case.